Causal Inference in high dimensions: A marriage between Bayesian modeling and good frequentist properties: Doubly robust estimation with posterior distribution of nuisance parameters

-While it is straightforward to use the posterior distribution of $\boldsymbol{\Psi}$ (or samples from it) to acquire a point estimate, performing inference is less clear.
-Typically in Bayesian inference, posterior draws are sufficient for uncertainty quantification of \textit{model parameters} or \textit{functionals of these parameters}.
-However, performing inference using the variance or quantiles of $\big\{ \est[][\tob] \big\}_{b = 1}^B$ does not fully account for uncertainty in our causal estimate, since the estimator in Equation \ref{eqn:DRest} is a function of both the parameters, \textit{and} the observed data $\boldsymbol{D}.$
+The estimator in (\ref{eq:our_estimator}) is a straightforward combination of the doubly robust estimator in (\ref{eqn:DRest}) and the posterior distribution of $\boldsymbol{\Psi}$.
+Typically in Bayesian inference, the posterior distribution of \textit{model parameters} or \textit{functionals of these parameters} is sufficient for uncertainty quantification.
+However, the doubly robust estimator in (\ref{eqn:DRest}) is a function of {\it both} the parameters $\bPsi$ and the data $\bD$, prohibiting us from using the variance or quantiles of $\big\{ \est[][\tob] \big\}_{b = 1}^B$ to perform inference directly, and rendering inference more complicated.

-We note that frequentist operating characteristics (such as interval coverage) are focused around the estimator's sampling distribution, the distribution of the point estimate over different data sets.
-The variance of our estimator's sampling distribution can be written as
+In this section, we focus on deriving an inferential approach for the estimator (\ref{eq:our_estimator}) with good finite sample frequentist properties.
+Frequentist operating characteristics (such as interval coverage) are focused around the estimator's sampling distribution, the distribution of point estimates over different data sets.
+Therefore, our {\it target variance} corresponds to the variance of our estimator's sampling distribution, which can be written as

-In an ideal world, we would find this variance by repeatedly resampling from the distribution of $\boldsymbol{D}$, calculate $E_{\boldsymbol{\Psi} \vert \boldsymbol{D}} [\est]$ for each data set, and take the variance of these estimates.
-We can't do this for two reasons: 1) We don't know the distribution of the data (though it can be approximated by the empirical distribution), and 2) even if we did, it would be computationally prohibitive to estimate the posterior mean for each new data set.
+In an ideal world, this variance could be estimated by repeatedly sampling from the distribution of $\boldsymbol{D}$, calculating the posterior distribution of $\bPsi$ and the resulting $E_{\boldsymbol{\Psi} \vert \boldsymbol{D}} [\est]$ for each data set, and taking the variance of these values.
+We cannot do this for two reasons: 1) We do not know the distribution of the data, and 2) even if we did, it would be computationally prohibitive to estimate the posterior mean for each new data set.